Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 The National Institute for Direct Instruction includes a list of programs in multiple content areas that use direct instruction and research on this topic.
 You'll also find an online tutorial: Implementing Direct Instruction Successfully.

-A tiered approach to teaching mathematics is most likely the most effective method to addressing the issues of math difficulties that exist among learners in the same classroom.
 According to David Suarez (2007), underperforming students might be bored or overwhelmed by a single approach to learning.
 "Through tiered instruction, students at different ends of the ability spectrum find success in math class" (p.
 60).
 His approach consists of thematic units.
 Learners choose from green, blue, and black levels of difficulty in both instructional materials and assessments, and can vary their choices from unit to unit.
 A green level designates foundational and meets grade level standards for proficiency, blue is intermediate, and black is advanced offering the greatest level of challenge sometimes requiring learners to tackle unfamiliar tasks.
 Learners find choices motivational and provide experience taking charge of their own learning.
 This tiered instruction has a theoretical foundation in the works of Lev Vygotsky's zone of proximal development, Mihaly Csikszentmihalyi's perspective on how to create joyful concentration, Eric Jensen's work on how stress affects learning, and William Glasser's choice theory.
 Suarez maintains a blog, Challenge by Choice, on tiered instruction in math, where he elaborates on this method and offers videos, examples, and results from his implementation with a colleague at the Jakarta International School in Indonesia.

 The Tiered Curriculum Project from the Indiana Department of Education further exemplifies this method for K-12.
 This project includes examples of tiered lessons for mathematics, science, and language arts differentiated by readiness, interest, and learning styles.
 For more on eight steps for creating a tiered lesson, read Tiered Lessons: One Way To Differentiate Mathematics Instruction by Rebecca L. Pierce and Cheryll M. Adams (2004).